punk-domains/punk-blog/content/posts/partnership-wild-bunch.md

 Lotas launched his namesake LA streetwear brand in 2014 as an 18-year-old **college freshman**.
 His graphic-heavy designs have made him a hit in the streetwear sphere, with big names like **Wiz Khalifa** wearing his designs or as **Kanye West** calls them “cool pants.”
 He has also collaborated with the **NBA** and brands such as **Readymade** and **Fear of God**.

-Despite his impressive track record, Lotas is probably best known for his legal battle with Nike over copycat Nike Dunks.
-In 2017, Nike sued him for copying their Dunk High design.
+Despite his impressive track record, Lotas is probably best known for his legal battle with Nike over reimagined Nike Dunks.
+In 2017, Nike sued him for building on top of their Dunk High design.
 He responded by posting an image on Instagram that read: “Hey @nike I copied your shoe, not you, so stop suing me.”

 ![](/img/wild-bunch/warren-lotas-working.jpg)